-Conclusion:
+Conclusions:

 - 1. Smart key solution is welcomed as it could be a safer access solution to the devices to protect against unauthorised used of the vehicle, without need of amending UN R116 (OEM shall ensure cyber-safe design thanks to the cyber security requirements (work is ongoing). - 2.
 Regulation split needs - a.
-EMC Annex: Support from GRE for update under GRSG mandate - b.
-Markings: Simplified provisions - c.
-"Mechanical key" Annex: to be removed from GRSG-116-06 as not initialy addressing Locks in UN R116 ;

-→ Last call for comments by end of May 2019, aiming official documents for adoption at GRSG-117, October 2019.
+Support from GRE for EMC Annex update under GRSG mandate, - b.
+Simplified provisions on Markings, - c.
+"Mechanical key" Annex to be removed from GRSG-116-06 as not initially addressing Locks in UN R116. - → Last call for comments by end of May 2019, aiming official documents for adoption at GRSG-117, October 2019.